Tintia

 Film Certification

 You would also need to make sure that the window film manufacturer has a certification in the state of Texas.
-This can be found by contacting the car dealer if you bought the car with tinted windows.
+This can be found by contacting the car dealer if you bought a car with tinted windows.

-Otherwise, if you plan to tint your windows make sure you ask the Window Film Company their certification status in this state.
+Otherwise, if you plan to tint your windows make sure you ask the Window Film Company for their certification status in this state.

 Conclusion on Texas Window Tint Laws

-In conclusion for Texas window tint laws we need to know that there are specific requirements for windshield, front side, rear side, and back windows.
+In conclusion, for Texas window tint laws we need to know that there are specific requirements for windshield, front side, rear side, and back windows.
 There are rules on the reflection, certificates, and stickers as well.

 Medical exemptions are also available for those in need, that are suffering from a certain disease.